 Source: Binance Fees

-At the lowest volume level, VIP 0, trading fees are 0.1% for both makers and takers.
-For those customers who generate enough volume to qualify for the top level, VIP 9, trading fees are 0.02% for makers and 0.04% for takers.
+At the lowest volume level, V.I.P.
+0, trading fees are 0.1% for both makers and takers.
+For those customers who generate enough volume to qualify for the top level, V.I.P.
+9, trading fees are 0.02% for makers and 0.04% for takers.

 Source: Binance.US Fees

-Verdict: This is definitely a tie.
+Verdict: This is a tie.
 Binance.US offers the same low trading fees that Binance does.
-Therefore, while Americans may not have access to as many cryptocurrencies on the U.S. platform, they will at least pay the lowest trading fees in the world.
+Therefore, while Americans may not have access to as many cryptocurrencies on the U.S. platform, they will at least pay the lowest fees in the world.

 Which Exchange has More Liquidity?

 Liquidity measures how easy (or difficult) it is to swap one asset for another.
 Traders want to be able to convert one asset for another asset while having a minimal impact on the price.
 The more illiquid an asset is, the harder it will be to trade it without causing a major price change.
-Therefore, liquidity is an extremely important factor to consider before deciding where to trade.
+Therefore, liquidity is extremely important to consider before deciding where to trade.

-Another factor to note is that although Binance does have more volume than any other exchange, that volume is spread across a much larger pool of cryptocurrencies than other exchanges such as Coinbase and Kraken.
-Therefore, it’s always important to look at the specific asset you’re interested in trading in order to determine how liquid (or illiquid) it is.
+Another factor to note is that although Binance has more volume than any other exchange, that volume is spread across a much larger pool of cryptocurrencies than other exchanges such as Coinbase and Kraken.
+Therefore, it’s always important to look at the specific asset you’re interested in trading to determine its liquid (or illiquid).

 Earlier, we presented a chart indicating how Binance has gone from essentially a non-player in the U.S. crypto market a few quarters ago to now doing significant volume.
-With the recent hiring of Brian Brooks, who certainly has the connections to tap into the right areas, Binance.US could be set up for a very bright future.
+With the recent hiring of Brian Brooks, who certainly has the connections to tap into the right areas, Binance.US could be set up for a bright future.

-BTC/USDT: > $3 Billion
+- BTC/USDT: > $3 Billion

-BTC/USD: $66 million
+- BTC/USD: $66 million

-This is just one example, but it definitely highlights the difference between trading on Binance and Binance.US.
-Although small traders won’t make much of an impact on either exchange, all else being equal, most traders would prefer to trade against the larger book, rather than the smaller one.
+This is just one example, but it highlights the difference between trading on Binance and Binance.
+The U.S. Although small traders won’t make much of an impact on either exchange, all else being equal, most traders would prefer to trade against the larger book rather than, the smaller one.

 Verdict: Binance is the obvious winner when it comes to liquidity.
-It has been around for a longer time and has grown into the world's largest cryptocurrency exchange.
-However, over the course of just a few years, Binance.US has grown into one of the top U.S. crypto exchanges.
-The future certainly looks bright for Binance.US.
+It has been around for longer and has grown into the most well-known cryptocurrency exchange.
+However, over a few years, Binance.US has grown into one of the top U.S. crypto exchanges.
+The future certainly looks bright for Binance.
+The U.S.

 Both Binance and Binance.US are two of the most popular cryptocurrency exchanges on the planet.
-Although Binance has been around longer and established itself as the king of crypto trading, Binance.US is growing rapidly and appears to be making all the right moves such as hiring Brian Brooks as its CEO.
+Although Binance has been around longer and established itself as the king of crypto trading, Binance.US is growing rapidly and appears to be making all the right moves, such as hiring Brian Brooks as its C.E.O.

 Although Binance has the edge over Binance.US in most categories, Binance is only available to customers who live outside the United States.
-US citizens that still wish to trade with Binance are only permitted to open an account with Binance.US.
+U.S. citizens that still wish to trade with Binance are only permitted to open an account with Binance.
+The U.S.